fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-GPU-Cluster.md

 * Once you log into the system, go to download page[](https://developer.nvidia.com/rdp/cudnn-download), you can select cuDNN dev or lib compatible with your CUDA version
 * Select CUDNN 7.0.5 for CUDA 10.0
 * Download the cuDNN v7.0.5 Library for Linux (deb file)
-* Open a terminal in the directory the tar file is located and run
+* Open a terminal in the directory the tar file is located and run (in order):

+      sudo dpkg -i libcudnn7_7.6.3.30-1+cuda10.1_amd64.deb
       sudo dpkg -i libcudnn7-dev_7.6.3.30-1+cuda10.1_amd64.deb
-      sudo dpkg -i libcudnn7_7.6.3.30-1+cuda10.1_amd64.deb

 ## Install PyTorch